zextras/tech-doc/source/suite/powerstore.rst

 will move all emails and documents older than 20 days along with all emails older than 10 days that contain an attachment.

-   **Warning**

-   By default, results from the Trash folder do not appear in any search
-   - and this includes the HSM Policy.
-In order to ensure that all items are moved add "is:anywhere" to your policy.
+.. warning:: By default, results from the Trash folder do not appear in any search--and this includes the HSM Policy.
+In order to ensure that all items are moved, add "is:anywhere" to your policy.

-.. _policy_order:
+.. _pws_policy_order:

 Policy Order
 ^^^^^^^^^^^^